sonic-net/sonic-mgmt/docs/testplan/Chassis-fabric-test-plan.md

 <snip>
 ```

-The voq tests use the information in files/sonic_lab_fabric_links.csv as expected value, then compare with the fabric link status on a system.
+The VOQ tests use the information in files/sonic_lab_fabric_links.csv as the expected value to compare with the fabric link status on a system.

 # Test Cases